Posts may contain affiliate links. Read our full disclosure policy here.

 How to Adjust and Personalize This Thai Coconut Soup Recipe (Tom Kha Gai)

-- Skip The Coconut Milk: If you want to reduce the calories even further or avoid using coconut milk, you can simply omit it and add extra chicken broth instead.
+- Skip The Coconut Milk: If you want to avoid reduce the calories even further or avoid using coconut milk, you can simply omit it and add extra chicken broth instead.
 This is how you would make the equally popular Tom Yum Gai soup.

 - Add Some Extra Spice: I don’t make my dishes very spicey, but if you want a little more heat, just add more Chili Garlic Sauce